eaksel/packer-CentOS8/README.md

 ## Keyboard configuration

-By default the keyboard is set to be french azerty.
+By default the keyboard is set to be US qwerty.
 To switch it to something else edit the following file:

 - ./http/ks.cfg

-Set the `keyboard` parameter as desired.
+Set the `keyboard` parameter as desired, for example: `keyboard --vckeymap=fr --xlayouts='fr'`

 ## Default credentials